 The best way to prepare asparagus is to snap off the ends one-by-one.
 This is the natural break between tender asparagus and the woody stem.
 The woodsy part should snap off easily, leaving you with bright green stalks ready for cooking.

 If this is a task that seems too tedious, simply snap one spear.
 Then, bunch the asparagus spears together, line up the ends and cut at the point where the one asparagus spear was broken.

-You can toss the ends or save them for later to use next time you make vegetable stock.
+You can toss the ends or save them for later to use next time you make vegetable or chicken stock.

 How to bake asparagus in the oven?

 Baked asparagus is such a simple cooking technique.
 It’s an incredibly easy and healthy side to have in your cooking repertoire.
 Simply:

 - Preheat.
 Heat the oven to 425 degrees F (218 Degrees C).
 Line a large baking sheet with parchment paper and set it aside.

 - Wash and dry.
 Rinse the asparagus spears under cold running water.
 Transfer them onto a clean kitchen towel and dry as much as possible.

 - Trim.
 Snap off the woody ends of the asparagus (1-2 inches from the bottom) with your fingers.
 It should naturally break off.
 Alternatively, to make it quicker, you can gather them all together and cut the ends at the same time using a knife.
 Discard the trims or save for making stock later.

 - Season with salt and pepper.
 Place the asparagus spears on the prepared baking sheet.
 Drizzle with olive oil and sprinkle them with minced garlic, salt, and pepper.
 Toss until they are all coated with the oil and seasoning.
 Ensure that they are all in one layer in the pan.